HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 ## Frequently used software
 Here are some software programs we frequently use in the lab, which you might find useful to download:

-- **Google Calendar**: Make sure you have writing access to the lab's Google calendar (ask the person in charge of this, for now, that is [Tim](https://www.kuleuven.be/wieiswie/en/person/00149267), from December 2024 on, this will be [Klara](https://www.kuleuven.be/wieiswie/en/person/00116743) or Silke).
+- **Google Calendar**: Make sure you have writing access to the lab's Google calendar (ask the person in charge of this, as of today, that is [Andrea](https://www.kuleuven.be/wieiswie/en/person/00152046)).

 - **TeamViewer**: For remote access to a desktop PC, e.g. the fMRI PC to run your analyses.